 Bar & Court Admissions

-David is of counsel in the Vorys Pittsburgh office.
-His practice focuses on banking, finance and real estate matters.
-David represents commercial banks and borrowers in a wide range of multi-lender and single lender secured and unsecured financing transactions, including asset-based lending facilities, equipment financings, mezzanine financings, acquisition financings, real estate secured financings, letter of credit facilities, and intercreditor and subordination agreements.
+David’s practice focuses on banking, finance and real estate matters.
+He represents commercial banks and borrowers in a wide range of multi-lender and single lender secured and unsecured financing transactions, including asset-based lending facilities, equipment financings, mezzanine financings, acquisition financings, real estate secured financings, letter of credit facilities, and intercreditor and subordination agreements.

 David also regularly advises banks regarding legal issues and agreements pertaining to cash management, payment processing, deposit operations, online banking and fraud.
 He has drafted numerous agreements for banks related to their cash management and deposit products and services.